 Some remote teams have worked on complex projects across multiple time zones, and many of have never even met.
 Some have different languages, different skill sets, and different favorite programming languages.
 So how do they make it work?
 Communication, strong processes, excelling in our zones, using the right tools, and having a little bit of fun.
 If you want to position yourself and your remote teams for success, put these suggestions to work:

 Quickly establish your teams’ communication process so everyone can chill.

 Ever feel like you are talking to a digital black hole?
 Communicating with a digital team can be highly unsatisfying if you aren’t sure that your message has been received.
 Does your coworker even know that you need him to send over those reports?
 Did your boss get that message that you’ll be joining the call?
 Be generous with your affirmative communication when you’re working remotely.
-A quick, “sure thing!”, a thumbs up on Slack, or a reply to tell your team that you’re “On it!” goes a tremendous distance in communicating that you got the message and are acting on it.
-Your coworkers will know that you’re a rock star because you’re paying attention, and they won’t have to worry when they need something from you.
+For example, a quick, “sure thing!”, a thumbs up on Slack, or a reply to tell your team that you’re “On it!” goes a tremendous distance in remote teams.
+It communicates that you got the message and are acting on it.
+Your coworkers will know that you’re a rock star because you’re paying attention.
+Then they won’t have to worry when they need something from you.

 Will the real roadblocks please stand up?